aws-samples/aws-lambda-docker-serverless-inference/README.md

 This repository contains resources to help you deploy Lambda functions based on Python and Java [Docker Images](https://aws.amazon.com/blogs/aws/new-for-aws-lambda-container-image-support/).

-The applications deployed illustrate how to perform inference for XGBoost, TensorFlow and PyTorch models using Lambda Function.
+The applications deployed illustrate how to perform inference for scikit-learn, XGBoost, TensorFlow and PyTorch models using Lambda Function.

 ## Overview